zaksabeast/PokemonRNGGuides/guides/Brilland Diamond annd Shining Pearl/Stationary.md

 - Delay : 84
 - Generation : Dialog Box

 **Warning : The following method doesn't work at 100% with the actual tools.
-It doesn't change the how to RNG it, but could lead to wrong results. /!\
+It doesn't change the how to RNG it, but could lead to wrong results.**

 Mystery Gift (Can be 3IVs) :
 - Delay : 0